ikramulkayes/Codes-for-Thesis/README.md

 * **Folder:** `Notebooks for running the models`

-  * Contains Jupyter notebooks and scripts for running inference using different LLMs like DeepSeek 32B, QwQ 32B, Llama 3.3 70B.
+  * Contains Jupyter notebooks and scripts for running inference using different LLMs like Mistral 3 Small 24B, DeepSeek 32B, QwQ 32B, Llama 3.3 70B.
   * Includes configuration files and setup instructions for each model used.

 ### 2. Answer Extraction